OCA/website/website_multi/readme/DESCRIPTION.rst

 Features
 --------

-* Adds configuration menu items
+* Adds configuration menu for websites
-* Better list view for websites
+* Improves the list view of websites with extra fields
 * Easy switch between websites
-* Change website of page in page properties
+* Change the website of pages in the page properties dialog